sunkusowmyasree/Disaster_Respone_Pipeline/README.md

 ---------------------------
 Results are as follows:

-1.The avg precision and F2 score obtained from a test run using SGDClassifier are 0.75 and 0.61 respectively 2.The avg precision and F2 score obtained from a test run using GradientBoostingClassifier 0.72 and 0.63 respectively
+1. The weighted avg precision and F1 score obtained from a test run using SGDClassifier are 0.75 and 0.61 respectively
+2. The weighted avg precision and F1 score obtained from a test run using RandomForestClassifier 0.75 and 0.57 respectively
+3. The weighted avg precision and F1 score obtained from a test run using GradientBoostingClassifier 0.70 and 0.60 respectively

 Extending this
 ----------------------